JoshAshby/House-Inventory-API/README.md

 Abstract:
 -------------
-A RESTful API written in Python with the web.py Python web framwork which handles all the nasty stuff for keeping a basic inventory
+A RESTful API written in Python with the web.py Python web framwork and Couch Database which handles all the nasty stuff for keeping a basic inventory.

 API Info:
 --------------